danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-To coordinate how operations are executed, let's define an `OperationCoordinator` that can perform a set of operations in any way:
+To coordinate how operations are executed, let's define an `OperationCoordinator`:

 ```swift
 protocol OperationCoordinator {